-The draft operating expenditure allowance represents our estimate of the Council's forecast efficient operating, maintenance and administration costs in each year of the determination period.
-It makes up around 55% of the Council's total NRR each year, and is 11-12% lower than the Council's proposed operating expenditure for these years.
+The operating expenditure allowance represents our estimate of the Council's forecast efficient operating, maintenance and administration costs in each year of the determination period.
+It makes up around 56% of the Council's total NRR each year, and is 11-12% lower than the Council's proposed operating expenditure for these years.

-To establish our draft operating expenditure allowance, we considered Atkins Cardno's review of the efficiency of the Council's proposed expenditure.
+To establish our operating expenditure allowance, we considered Atkins Cardno's review of the efficiency of the Council's proposed expenditure.
 We accepted its recommendations to adjust the proposed expenditure to:

-- ▼ Use actual expenditure in 2017-18 as the baseline for forecasting operating costs, rather than accepting the Councils' bottom-up 'zero-based budget' approach. - Include specific anticipated efficiency gains (eg, from the Council's new IT system and a 24-hour operations centre which will reduce overtime). - Include continuing efficiency targets to reflect general improvements in productivity over time.
+- Use actual expenditure in 2017-18 as the baseline for forecasting operating costs, rather than accepting the Councils' bottom-up 'zero-based budget' approach. - Include specific anticipated efficiency gains (eg, from the Council's new IT system and a 24-hour operations centre which will reduce overtime). - Include continuing efficiency targets to reflect general improvements in productivity over time.

-See Chapter 4 for more detail on our decision on the draft operating expenditure allowance, the Council's proposed operating expenditure allowance, and Atkins Cardno's efficiency review.
+Our final decisions on the operating expenditure allowance have not changed from our draft decision.
+See Chapter 4 for more detail on our decisions on the operating expenditure allowance, the Council's proposed operating expenditure allowance, Atkins Cardno's efficiency review, the Council's submission to our draft decisions and our response.